 Herb Salts and Sugars are so super easy.
 They make lovely gifts, and herb salts and sugars are more than culinary.
 Lavender salt added to a bath smells amazing, and also works as a great exfoliating scrub.
 Lavender sugar can be used in baking and stirred into coffee or tea.

-I love having herb butters in the freezer.
-Finely chop and combine with room temperature butter.
+It's so convenient to have herb butter in the freezer, and it's easy to make.
+Finely chop and combine herbs with room temperature butter.
 You can also add garlic and or lemon zest.
-Chill the herb butter in the fridge until solid, then use a melon baller to scoop onto a parchment lined tray.
-Put in the freezer for an hour, then store in a labelled freezer bag.
+Chill the herb butter in the fridge until solid, then use a melon baller to scoop herb butter onto a parchment-lined tray.
+Put the tray in the freezer for an hour, then store the "butter balls" in a labelled freezer bag.

-Use herb butters over the winter to spread on fresh bread, finish sauces, melt on pasta, vegetables, or potatoes.
-Dill butter is wonderful with fish, chive butter with potatoes, and sage butter is my favourite as a rub for roast chicken or turkey.
+Use herb butter over the winter to spread on fresh bread, finish sauces, melt on pasta, vegetables, or potatoes.
+Dill butter is wonderful with fish, chive butter with potatoes, and sage butter is delicious as a rub for roast chicken or turkey.

-Spring will be here before you know it, and while you wait, you can keep fresh summery flavours in your dishes using any or all of these methods for preserving herbs
+Spring will be here before you know it, and while you wait, you can keep fresh summery flavours in your dishes using any or all of these methods for preserving fresh herbs.